cea-sec/usbsas/doc/architecture.md

 Requests: `Upload`

-syscall: uploader doesn't run in a seccomp sandbox
+uploader doesn't run in a seccomp sandbox but its filesystem accesses are restricted with landlock.

+### downloader

+This process can download a tar containing files from the remote server and write them on the destination USB device.

+It supports Kerberos mutual authentication if compiled with the `authkrb` feature (enabled by default) and a service name is present in the configuration file.

+Requests: `Download`, `ArchiveInfos`

+downloader doesn't run in a seccomp sandbox but its filesystem accesses are restricted with landlock.

 ### cmd-exec